 Newcastle upon Tyne

 If the Child Benefit Office hasn't already done so, they'll check that the decision is correct and explain it.
-If you're happy with the explanation you'll need to withdraw your appeal.

 The tribunal will be run by one of the following, depending on where you live:

 If you want to know what happens after you've sent your appeal to the tribunal you can get more information from the relevant websites.
 To do this, follow the links below.

 If anything changes that could affect your payments, you must let the Child Benefit Office know straight away.